 Sociology

 PROGRAM SIZE Approximately 70 students currently major in sociology, including a number of double majors.
-The average class size is 35 students.
+The average class size is 25 students.
+Many upper-division classes are smaller.

 FACULTY Sociology faculty serve as academic advisers for majors, minors, and open-enrolled students.
-In addition to the 6 full-time faculty who teach in the program, a small number of part-time faculty occasionally contribute.
-All full-time and most part-time faculty hold doctoral degrees.
+In addition to the seven full-time faculty who teach in the program, a small number of part-time faculty contribute.
 They are active professionally, publish regularly, and are involved in other national and local community organizations.

 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the sociology program, but students should have a well-rounded academic high school curriculum.

-REQUIREMENTS FOR MAJOR A minimum of 34 credit hours in sociology is required and must include the following: one entry-level sociology course (numbered 1-25); 2 theory intensive courses (no transfer hours permitted); 2 method intensive courses (no transfer hours permitted); and the Senior Capstone Experience (one linked 3-hour course and a 1-hour project for 4 credit hours; no transfer hours permitted).
-An additional 5 courses (15 credit hours) in sociology and anthropology are required.
-No more than 6 hours of anthropology courses may count toward the major (but anthropology courses taken to fulfill the methods- or theory-intensive requirement for the sociology major need not count as part of this limit).
-In order to graduate with a major in sociology, students must earn grades of C or better in the courses noted above.
+REQUIREMENTS FOR MAJOR A minimum of 36 credit hours in sociology is required.
+Students complete coursework in research design, theory, and community-engaged learning.
+No more than six hours of anthropology courses may count toward the major (but anthropology courses taken to fulfill the methods- or theory-intensive requirement for the sociology major need not count as part of this limit).
 Students completing the sociology major may not earn a major in anthropology and sociology (ANSO).

 REQUIREMENTS FOR MINOR A minimum of 18 credit hours is required.
-The hours must include one entry-level course and an additional 15 hours of sociology and anthropology courses selected in consultation with a sociology faculty adviser to fit the career or academic goals of the student.
-A maximum of 6 hours in anthropology courses may be part of the 18 required hours.
-No more than 9 hours of transfer credit are allowed for the minor.
+The hours must include SCSS001, Sociological Inquiry, and an additional 12 hours of sociology and anthropology courses selected in consultation with a sociology faculty adviser to fit the career or academic goals of the student.
+A maximum of six hours in anthropology courses may be part of the 18 required hours.
+No more than nine hours of transfer credit are allowed for the minor.

-INTERNSHIPS & OPPORTUNITIES Sociology majors obtain internship experiences in private and public agencies related to career and academic goals.
-Such internships may take students into law offices, agencies such as the Department of Elder Affairs or Children and Family Services, probation offices, domestic violence centers, or personnel offices of private corporations.
+INTERNSHIPS & OPPORTUNITIES Sociology majors have internship experiences in private and public agencies related to career and academic goals.
+Each student works with a faculty member to ensure the best possible learning.
+Such internships may take students into law offices, agencies such as the Department of Elder Affairs or Children and Family Services, probation offices, mental health treatment centers, homeless shelters, domestic violence centers, or human resources offices.
 Through the internship, students have the opportunity to bring their academic understanding to focus in the world outside the University.
+Students can complete independent and faculty-collaborative research to present at regional and national conferences.

 A digital film-editing lab is available in Howard Hall for student digital video projects.
 The lab makes digital video cameras available to students and includes several Macintosh editing stations.

-CAREER OPTIONS Sociology students have used their work in sociology to enter government positions, primarily in areas of social policy and programming.
+CAREER OPTIONS The major is excellent training for careers in law and public administration, medicine and public health, activism, social work, advertising and marketing, politics and public policy, business, banking, and consulting, to name just a few.
+Sociology students have used their work in sociology to enter government positions, primarily in areas of social policy.
 Other students pursue careers in the criminal justice system, including the FBI.
 Students also enter private business and management careers.
-Others pursue high-quality graduate programs in sociology and related fields.
-Some graduates choose employment in the student service area of higher education.
-Still others pursue studies in professional programs such as law, social work and journalism.
+Recent graduates have gone to graduate school in social work, business, law, paralegal studies, sociology, criminology, and anthropology.
+Sociology also helps you to become a more informed citizen and community member.
 A major in sociology is particularly well-suited to the student interested in shaping a career plan that reflects the details of his or her own past experiences, work, volunteer and socially responsible activities, and future aspirations.

 STUDENT ORGANIZATIONS AND ACTIVITIES Alpha Kappa Delta is a national honor society open to students who have completed 12 hours of sociology courses with an overall GPA of at least 3.0.